Neill Blomkamp-backed battle royale 'Off The Grid' releases its first trailer

-Off The Grid – a cyberpunk battle royale being developed by Gunzilla Games – has had its first teaser trailer released, as film director Neill Blomkamp is involved with the game’s development.
+Off The Grid – a cyberpunk battle royale being developed by Gunzilla Games – has had its first teaser trailer released alongside the confirmation that film director Neill Blomkamp is involved with the game’s development.

-- READ MORE: Jessica Curry on soundtracking ‘Everybody’s Gone To The Rapture’’s poignant exploration of loss

 An official teaser trailer for Off The Grid was released by Gunzilla Games yesterday (May 4), which can be watched below.